calendar of events

 Heritage Village Aerial View

-In 1982 the province of Saskatchewan declared the Doukhobour Prayer Home a Provincial Heritage Building.
-The Verigin Doukhobour Prayer Home is a landmark of the area, with architecture that can be traced to the mid-1800’s in Russia.
-Built in 1917, it served as a Prayer Home and residence of the two Doukhobour leaders, Peter V. Verigin and his son Peter P. Verigin.
-Today it is part of the National Doukhobour Heritage Village.
+In 1982 the province of Saskatchewan declared the Doukhobor Prayer Home a Provincial Heritage Building.
+The Verigin Doukhobor Prayer Home is a landmark of the area, with architecture that can be traced to the mid-1800’s in Russia.
+Built in 1917, it served as a Prayer Home and residence of the two Doukhobor leaders, Peter V. Verigin and his son Peter P. Verigin.
+Today it is part of the National Doukhobor Heritage Village.

-The National Doukhobour Heritage Village was officially opened June 29, 1980, the day which the Doukhobours celebrate annually as Peter’s Day.
-It is the day which commemorates the burning of the arms and which led to the Doukhobour emigration from Russia.
-Cement foundations give evidence of several business and residential structures.
-That were once located there.
-Of the earlier buildings, only the Verigin Prayer Home and a machine shed exist.
+The National Doukhobor Heritage Village was officially opened June 29, 1980, the day which the Doukhobors celebrate annually as Peter’s Day.
+It is the day which commemorates the burning of the arms and which led to the Doukhobor emigration from Russia.
+Cement foundations give evidence of several business and residential structures that were once located there.
+Of the earlier buildings, only the Verigin Prayer Home, a machine shed and grain elevator exist.

 Other buildings, typical of the village dwellings of an earlier age were added in 1981 and 1982.
-In all, eleven buildings make up the Heritage Village Museum Complex.
-The early homes reveal the life and the habits of the pioneer Doukhobours.
+In all, thirteen buildings make up the Heritage Village Museum Complex.
+The early homes reveal the life and the habits of the pioneer Doukhobors.
 A ”peche” (a brick oven), a “banya” (bathhouse) and several household articles and utensils can be found in the homes.
-The brick prayer home (built of native brick) serves as the historical or literary area of the Heritage Village.
-The Museum and Administration Building holds a few thousand Doukhobour artifacts, ranging from photos and handicrafts to clothing and hand tools.
-Barns, a blacksmith shop, and a collection of agricultural equipment complete the Doukhobour Heritage Village.
+The brick Prayer Home (built of native brick) serves as the historical or literary area of the Heritage Village.
+The Museum and Administration Building holds a few thousand Doukhobor artifacts, ranging from photos and handicrafts to clothing and hand tools.
+Barns, a blacksmith shop, and a collection of agricultural equipment complete the Doukhobor Heritage Village.

 For More Information Call (306)542-4441